tdpg20232a/final-project-bali-aga/README.md

 Its use in this study will help account for individual differences in baseline immersive tendencies, ensuring that variations in engagement, comprehension, and usability are attributed to the level of interactivity in the VR museum settings rather than inherent predispositions.

-## Comprehension and Retention of Information

-### Post-Tour Question
-The questionn administered after each tour will assess the participants' understanding and retention of the information presented.
-Higher scores on the post-tour questionnaire for the interactive museum would support H1.

 ## Usability Scores:

 ### SUS (System Usability Scale)